j2-health/dbt-bigquery/CONTRIBUTING.md

 ## Submitting a Pull Request

-dbt Labs provides a CI environment to test changes to the `dbt-bigquery` adapter and periodic checks against the development version of `dbt-core` through Github Actions.
+J2 Health provides a CI environment to test changes to the `dbt-bigquery` adapter and periodic checks against the development version of `dbt-core` through Github Actions.

 A `dbt-bigquery` maintainer will review your PR.
 They may suggest code revision for style or clarity, or request that you add unit or functional test(s).
 These are good things!
 We believe that, with a little bit of help, anyone can contribute high-quality code.